essentialkaos/bibop/COOKBOOK.md

 ##### `backup`

-Create backup for the file.
+Creates backup for the file.

 **Syntax:** `backup <path>`